Simi23/ie3/README.md

 - SITE_NAME: URL of the site, to be used for links
 - TRUST_PROXY: set to `"1"` in order to read IP addresses from X-Forwarded-For header (used in session/general logging)

+After start, navigate to `https://<domain>/init` to configure the first admin user.

 ## Build

 Run `build.sh`.
 The script will ask you for a version number to use for tagging the docker image.
 You are also prompted to push the image to docker hub.